wantoe/ghostbuster-videogame-for-software-engineering-module/README.md

 # ghostbuster-videogame-for-software-engineering-module
 A videogame called ghostbuster and associated documentation of software development process and product information.
 A Bath CS MSc Software Engineering group assignment.
-This was created by myself in a team of 6.
+This is a 2D game built using Unity, was created by myself in a team of 6.

 # How to use?
 download and unzip GhostbustersTutorial.zip , then open Ghostbuster.exe